Group Health Insurance for Small Business: A Guide to Choosing the Right Plan Key Takeaways

 Budget Predictability

-For many small and mid-size businesses, the ability to forecast benefits costs with confidence is non-negotiable.
+For many small businesses, the ability to forecast group health insurance costs with confidence is non-negotiable.
 Annual renewals that arrive with double-digit premium increases create real planning problems.
 Before selecting a plan structure, it is worth being honest about how much budget variability the business can handle and building that into the decision.

 Employee Expectations and Retention Goals

 ICHRA also introduces flexibility in how employers structure contributions.
 Allowance amounts can vary by employee class, meaning full-time employees can receive a different amount than part-time employees, salaried staff can receive different amounts than hourly workers, and employees in different geographic locations can receive allowances appropriate for their local market.
-There are no participation minimums, which means an ICHRA works for businesses of any size, even if only a handful of employees choose to enroll.
+There are no participation minimums, which means an ICHRA works for businesses of any size.

 ACA reporting requirements, including Forms 1094-C and 1095-C, apply to applicable large employers regardless of plan type.
 For employers managing an ICHRA, there are also notice requirements that must be satisfied before employees can be offered the benefit.
 Working with a benefits partner that handles compliance as part of the overall service model, rather than as an add-on afterthought, can make the difference between staying on the right side of these rules and facing costly penalties.

-How Decisely Helps You Make the Right Choice
+How Decisely Helps Small Businesses Find the Right Group Health Insurance

 Decisely is built to make this process simpler and smarter for growing businesses.
 As a full-service benefits brokerage and HR technology company, Decisely gives employers access to fully insured, level-funded, self-funded, and ICHRA solutions, all through a single platform.
 Rather than working with multiple vendors for different parts of the benefits puzzle, employers get one trusted partner that covers the full picture.